 Thankfully SMA are honourable enough to honour their warranties – they’re apparently maintaining a local office so everyone with a SunnyBoy/Sunny Island/Sunny Storage can still enjoy a bright outlook.
 Although I don’t know how “smart connected” services will work going forward.

 It’s a stark contrast to Hanwha effectively abandoning Australia when they pulled the pin on Qcells.
-Not to throw any shade at Zeco, but leaving national obligations to a company operating in two states is a bit cheap on Hanwha’s part.
+Not to throw any shade at Zeco, who are covering Qcells warranty nationally.
+As a Solar Quotes gold rated installer, we’re assured nobody is being left behind.

 I Loved SMA